 I’m grateful you were part of my life.
-If I had known from the beginning about your suicide at ages 20, would I have chosen to have you as my child?
+If I had known from the beginning about your suicide at age 20, would I have chosen to have you as my child?

 I’d like to think so.
 Knowing me, I would have thought I could have changed the course of destiny.
 Nevertheless, your life, as short as it was, transformed mine.
 And your death transformed it again.
 Everything is now categorized as before or after your death.

 You helped me see outside of myself.
-You made me laugh and see the world through a whole different perspective.
-No one could give love so freely and graciously and every time you hugged me, it took my heart hostage.
-It’s from you that I learned that human touch, that ability to listen with empathy and sit with other’s pain deepened connections of love.
+You made me laugh and see the world from a whole different perspective.
+No one could give love so freely and graciously.
+And every time you hugged me, it took my heart hostage.
+It’s from you that I learned the importance of a hug, that ability to listen with empathy and sit with other’s pain.

 After your death.
 I learned more about you than I had ever known.
 Your song lyrics gave me an inside perspective of your pain that I had never been introduced to.
 The guilt wrapped me like a blanket for knowing you better in death than I had in life.
 Thanks to you I worked through that, too, hearing your words, what you’d say to me to if you were here.